avanetten/geospatial_uncertainty_vis/README.md

 geospatial_uncertainty.py

+The python script generates a number of random points, computes the combined probability map, and visualizes location uncertainty by plotting the points on an image that serves as a proxy for a map.

 dependencies:

 	cv2
  	numpy
   	matplotlib

-update line 15 with the correct '/path/to/geospatial_uncertainty_vis'

-The python script generates a number of random points, computes the combined probability map, and visualizes location uncertainty by plotting the points on a map image.

 To execute:

 	cd /path/to/geospatial_uncertainty_vis
+	# update line 15 with the correct '/path/to/geospatial_uncertainty_vis'
 	python geospatial_uncertainty.py